rawitat/gtypist_lessons/programming_quotes.typ

  :The bullet is in the ST monad and the gun is in the IO monad, so you can't.
  :You are perfectly fine as long as you just don't evaluate the foot.
  :Nothing happens unless you start walking.

+*:L2_31
+I:Stephen Wolfram
+S:The fact that the same symbolic programming primitives work for those as work :for math kinds of things, I think, really validates the idea of symbolic :programming being something pretty general.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU